 Cellebrite images are quite popular, as the tool supports many different devices and extraction types.
 Because of this, you may get several different image types depending on the device and the type of extraction done.
-Often, I will get questions on how to load Cellebrite images into Magnet AXIOM or IEF and while it’s quite easy, it’s not always straightforward.
+Often, I will get questions on how to load Cellebrite images into Magnet AXIOM and while it’s quite easy, it’s not always straightforward.

 Luckily, Cellebrite doesn’t do anything proprietary to their image formats which is helpful for examiners wishing to use multiple tools to analyze or validate their findings.
 This is not meant to be a complete guide to using Cellebrite UFED or Physical Analyzer but simply as information to help examiners get the most out of the data they are able to extract.